The Kobayashi-Hitchin correspondence for nef and big classes: Introduction

-The main result of this paper is the following: \begin{theo}[=Theorem \ref{KH corr nef big with esti}, Theorem \ref{HYM stable}, Theorem \ref{unique metric2}] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a nef and big class on $X$.
+Then the main result of this paper is stated as follows: \begin{theo}[see Theorem \ref{KH corr nef big with esti}, Theorem \ref{HYM to stable and unique}] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a nef and big class on $X$.
 Let $T$ be an adapted closed positive $(1,1)$-current in $\alpha$.
 Let $E$ be a holomorphic vector bundle over $X$.
-Then, the following conditions are equivalent: \begin{enumerate} \item $E$ is $\alpha^{n-1}$-slope polystable (refer to Definition \ref{stability defi}). \item $E$ admits a $T$-adapted Hermitian-Yang-Mills metric. \end{enumerate} Furthermore, if $E$ admits a $T$-adapted Hermitian-Yang-Mills metric, then it is unique up to constant multiplications. \end{theo} We remark that the proof of (2) $\Rightarrow$ (1) is also nontrivial in this setting and the proof is presented in \S \ref{HYM stable section}.
-In the proof of (1) $\Rightarrow$ (2) in Theorem \ref{main thm2 intro}, the following generalization of the Chern-Weil formula to $T$-weak holomorphic subbundles plays an important role: \begin{prop}[=Proposition \ref{weak proj}] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a nef and big class on $X$.
-Let $T$ be a closed positive $(1,1)$-current with minimal singularities in $\alpha$ which is smooth K\"{a}hler on $\Amp(\alpha)$.
-Let $(E,h_0)$ be a holomorphic hermitian vector bundle on $X$.
-Let $\pi$ be a $T$-weak holomorphic subbundle of $E$.
-Then the following holds. \begin{enumerate} \item There exists a torsion free coherent subsheaf $\mathcal{F}\subset E$ on $X$ such that $\mathcal{F}|_{\Amp(\alpha)}=\im(\pi)$. \item There exists an analytic subset $W\subset X$ such that
+Then, the following conditions are equivalent: \begin{enumerate} \item $E$ is $\alpha^{n-1}$-slope polystable (refer to Definition \ref{stability defi}). \item $E$ admits a $T$-adapted Hermitian-Yang-Mills metric. \end{enumerate} Furthermore, if $E$ admits a $T$-adapted Hermitian-Yang-Mills metric, then it is unique up to scaling. \end{theo} By \cite{CCHSTT25}, it has been proved that the pull-back of a singular K\"{a}hler-Einstein metric $\omega$ on a compact klt variety $Y$ along a resolution of singularities $\pi:X\to Y$ is an adapted current.
+Hence above Theorem \ref{main thm2 intro} applies to this $X$, a nef and big class $\alpha=\{\pi^*\omega\}$, an adapted current $T=\pi^*\omega$ and any holomorphic vector bundle $E$ on $X$.